 - Using a portable power pack (this has a jumper cable as an accessory).

 Study your owner’s manual, and understand the location of the battery in your motorcycle and the procedure for removing it.

-You will be able to use either of these for charging an AGM or Gel battery (please read the charger specification and confirm it).
+You will be able to use either of these for charging most types.
 However, you will need a special charger for the Lithium-ion battery (please see the recommendation of the manufacturer)

-Steps for charging the battery
+Steps for Charging the Battery

 - The battery charger will have two alligator clamps, one is red (positive) and the other one is black (negative).
 Connect the red clamp to the positive terminal and the black clamp to the negative terminal of the battery.

-- Connect the battery charger to the AC domestic mains.
+- Connect the battery charger to an outlet.
 A normal battery charger digitally displays the voltage status of the battery, but will not stop on its own after the battery is fully charged.
 You need to monitor the charging manually.
+On the other hand, a smart battery charger will show the voltage status, percentage of charging, and automatically turns off when the charging is completed.

-- Monitor the charging and do not allow overcharging of the battery.
-A dead/discharged battery will display much less than 12 volts and a fully charged battery should display a voltage of more than 12.7 volts.
-If your battery charger does not display the voltage, disconnect the charger from the electrical connection and then check the battery voltage using a multi-meter.
+- If your battery charger does not display the voltage, disconnect the charger from the electrical connection and then check the battery voltage using a multi-meter.
 If the voltage is still less than 12 volts, you can try to charge it once again.
 It may be time for replacing the battery.

 - Fit the charged battery back in your motorcycle (as guided in your owner’s manual) and start it.
 You are good to go.